cropgeeks/hpc-help/slurm-overview.rst

 Jobs are scheduled by submitting them to a queue - or **partition** as Slurm likes to call them - and each queue has a number of available **CPUs** that can be used for running jobs.

 .. note::
-  We have three queues (described in more detail on the :doc:`slurm-policy` page).
+  We have three main queues and three addition special queues (described in more detail on the :doc:`slurm-policy` page).
 If you don't specify one specifically, then jobs are submitted to the ``medium`` queue by default.

 You can see the status of the queue(s) at any time by using the ``squeue`` command::